-Yokohama has sufficient financial assets to cover debt service.
+Yokohama has sufficient financial assets to cover its debt service.
 In addition, the city has short-term bank facilities that can cover its annual debt service.
-The city estimates the debt repayment fund will amount to ¥220.9 billion by the end of fiscal 2022.
-The fund will be sufficient to cover debt servicing in its general account, including principal payments of ¥79 billion (excluding fund contributions) and interest of ¥22.5 billion, planned for fiscal 2023.
+The city estimates that the debt repayment fund will amount to ¥190 billion by the end of fiscal 2023.
+The fund will be sufficient to cover debt servicing in its general account, including principal payments of ¥74 billion (excluding fund contributions) and interest of ¥22.2 billion, planned for fiscal 2024.
 The city continues to have strong access to Japan's deep and mature capital markets.

+Exhibit 3

-Exhibit 3 Pandemic-related subsidies flattered Yokohama's debt ratio but their withdrawal will lead to a normalization in the near-term
+Pandemic-related subsidies improved Yokohama's debt ratio; debt burden will rise by subsidy withdrawal, but will stay below pre-pandemic level

 The fiscal year starts in April and ends in March of the following year.
-Our estimates based on the budget for fiscal 2022 and fiscal 2023.
-Source: Moody's Investors Service
+Our estimates are based on the budgets for fiscal 2023 and fiscal 2024.
+Source: Moody's Ratings